becca-bailey/tttaas-iOS/README.md

 + Clone this repository in another folder

++ If you do not have Cocoapods, install cocoapods with `brew install cocoapods`

-+ Inside the root directory of this project: `pod install`
++ Inside the root directory of this project: `pod install` (This might take a while.)

 ## To Play: